ContentsTailor

 To be precise, not a single user has ever paid.
 The services are live, infrastructure costs go out every month, but nothing comes in.

 This is not an excuse.
 It's an analysis.
-What I did, what I didn't do across 6 products, and why I'm sitting at $0.
-Plus the plan for how I'm going to change that.
+What I did, what I didn't do across 6 products, why I'm sitting at $0 -- and the decision that came out of it.

 6 Products, Each With Its Own Story